-Garet became involved in kidney-related healthcare when his daughter was diagnosed with kidney failure at age 10.
+Garet became involved in transplantation when his daughter was diagnosed with kidney failure at age 10.
 Both he and his wife, Jan, wanted to donate but they were incompatible.
-Their daughter received a kidney after a difficult and extensive donor search.
-She and her donor are doing well.
-It was during this challenging period that Garet and his wife committed to solve this problem by creating a better way to organize living donor transplants that could save/improve the lives of thousands of people facing kidney failure.
-Garet went on to donate his kidney through the NKR's Advanced Donation Program to allow his daughter to receive a second transplant in the unlikely event that she should ever need one.
+Their daughter received a successful transplant after a difficult and extensive donor search.
+It was during this challenging period that Garet and Jan committed to solve the problem of incompatible kidney donors by creating a better way to organize living donor transplants and save/improve the lives of thousands of people facing kidney failure.
+In 2015, Garet donated his kidney through the National Kidney Registry's Advanced Donation Program to kick-off an eight deep chain and provide a Voucher for his daughter to be prioritized for a living donor kidney, should she ever need a second transplant.

 - Senior Software Designer